-During this year, we will be taking part in the Nurturing Schools Programme as we understand that many children in our cohort will benefit from the key aspects of this.
-This will develop understanding of the 5 principles of nurture for all stakeholders and look for ways to improve our provision so that we are more nurturing in our approach to children, parents, staff and all visitors to school.
+We are currently taking part in the Nurturing Schools Programme as we understand that many children in our cohort will benefit from the key aspects of this.
+This will develop understanding of the 6 principles of nurture for all stakeholders and look for ways to improve our provision so that we are more nurturing in our approach to children, parents, staff and all visitors to school.